Caste system in Kerala: Ritual pollution

 The entire Malabar region had strict pollution rules that were considered by the observers to be the most extreme in all of India.
 Lower caste people could use only separate paths and their houses were in places where they could not be seen.
 Lower castes can pollute a Brahmin or Nair, not by mere touch but also coming within certain feet from them.
-Nairs were permitted to kill a lower caste Pulayar on sight if they met with one of them on the highway.
+Nair warriors could kill a lower caste Pulayar on sight if they met with one of them on the highway.
 The Nambudhri Brahmins were top of the caste hierarchy and the Pulayar were at the lowest.
 According to most travelers, the Nairs were placed below the kings and the Brahmins in Caste hierarchy.
 The Ambalavasis were kept between the Brahmins and the Nairs.
 The lower castes were known as tintal jati, i.e. castes which pollutes at a distance.
 The food of the upper castes were referred to as "Amruthathu" (elixir) and the food of the lower castes was called "karikadi" (black brew), similarly the, dwelling places of the higher castes and the thatched huts of the lower castes were called the "royal abode" and "the field of rubbish" respectively.